MatAtBread/nodent/README.md

 Changelog
 ==========

+08May15: Fix block-statement case (from v1.2.2) in a more general way so it also fixes the same issue in try/catch blocks.
+This is becuase AST_Block and AST_BlockStatement in Uglify2 do not implemented an inherited walker, but directly call `walk_body`

 06May15: Fix case where a for-loop in a block statement would cause the final statement in the block to not be transformed, as the containing body would grow, but the body.forEach(walker) samples the length before